cloudera/cybersec/README.md

 3. [Event Generation](flink-cyber/caracal-generator/README.md)

 ## Packaging
 The Cybersec Toolkit includes a Cloudera Manager parcel and service for easier installation.

+Artifacts are available for download on the [releases page](https://github.com/cloudera/cybersec/releases).
+You can also find less stable, but more up to date artifacts by selecting one of successful runs on [this page](https://github.com/cloudera/cybersec/actions/workflows/publish_release.yml).

+Or you can find artifacts after the build in the following directories:
 1. [Parcel](flink-cyber/cyber-parcel)
 2. [Cloudera Service](flink-cyber/cyber-csd)